grig23/primetime.en/help/AccountIQ/get-started.md

 ## Prerequisites {#prerequisites}

-The Account IQ is compatible with the following browser versions:
+The Account IQ is a hosted web service.
+It is compatible with the most recent version of the following browsers.

-* Google Chrome version 91.0.4472.164.
+* Google Chrome
-* Mozilla Firefox version 89.0.2.
+* Mozilla Firefox
-* Safari version 14.0.3.
+* Safari version